KfW Funding Calculator by BuildSystems

 App logic

 Daniel Dieren developed the app logic in Excel.
 My role was to review it, reverse engineer the formulas to ensure everything was correct, and suggest improvements.
 This step overlapped with the whole software development process because, as we advanced, we noticed that we could add more relevant information.
+I created a simple documentation on Notion from the Excel file to understand each formula thoroughly and make it easy to bring it to TypeScript later.

 Frontend Architecture